Table of Contents

 How Quickly Must I Act to Prevent Spoliation?

 Immediately.
 Yesterday would have been better.
 There is absolutely no time to waste here.
-Big companies often have automated data destruction policies that can permanently delete crucial electronic evidence—think emails or security footage—in a matter of days, sometimes even hours.
+Big companies often have automated data destruction policies that can permanently delete crucial electronic evidence—think emails, text messages, or security footage—in a matter of days, sometimes even hours.
 The single most critical first step is to get a formal preservation letter in their hands to stop that clock.
+While Colorado's three-year statute of limitations under C.R.S. § 13-80-101 may seem to provide a window, evidence deterioration happens far faster than court deadlines.
+Under Colorado's modified comparative negligence standard (C.R.S. § 13-21-111), any party more than 50% at fault is barred from recovery—making preserved evidence essential to proving liability.
+Additionally, with non-economic damages capped at $1,500,000 as of 2025, every piece of evidence becomes vital to maximizing a claim's value.
+Spoliation—the destruction of evidence—can result in severe sanctions or adverse inferences against the responsible party, making swift preservation efforts indispensable.

 Can I Sue Someone Just for Destroying Evidence?

 In most cases, no—at least not as a completely separate lawsuit.
-Spoliation is an issue that's handled through sanctions within your personal injury case.
-It's a powerful tool we use in the main fight, not a separate legal battle.
-Colorado law does recognize a separate claim for fraudulent concealment in truly rare and extreme situations, but that’s a very high bar to clear.
+Spoliation is an issue that's handled through sanctions within the personal injury case itself.
+It's a powerful tool used in the main fight, not a separate legal battle.
+Colorado law does recognize a separate claim for fraudulent concealment in truly rare and extreme situations, but that's a very high bar to clear.
+Under Colorado's statute of limitations (C.R.S. § 13-80-101), injured parties have three years to file a personal injury claim, making the timely preservation of evidence critical.
+When evidence is destroyed, courts may impose sanctions ranging from adverse inferences to case dismissal.
+Colorado's modified comparative negligence rule (C.R.S. § 13-21-111) allows recovery if the plaintiff is less than 50% at fault, making evidence spoliation particularly damaging to a defendant's defense strategy.
+Non-economic damages are capped at $1,500,000 as of 2025, making the evidentiary record even more valuable.

 What Kind of Proof Counts as Evidence?